Beyond IID: data-driven decision-making in heterogeneous environments: Reduction for policy evaluation

 \end{theorem}

-\Cref{thm:reduction_stat} establishes, that under some mild conditions, in the asymptotic regime, one may restrict attention to problem \eqref{eq:DRO_problem}.
-This reduction significantly simplifies the analysis of sample-size-agnostic policies\footnote{Note that considering sample-size-agnostic policies is not very restrictive.
-As we will see in \Cref{sec:beyondLip} this class is sufficient to achieve optimal rates for the asymptotic worst-case regret as a function of $\epsilon$.} as problem \eqref{eq:DRO_problem} does not involve any form of randomness in the input received by the policy, and only allows the adversary to select a single distribution.
+\Cref{thm:reduction_stat} establishes, that under some mild conditions, in the asymptotic regime, one may restrict attention to problem \eqref{eq:DRO_problem} to evaluate a policy through an upper bound on its regret.
+This reduction significantly simplifies the analysis of sample-size-agnostic policies as problem \eqref{eq:DRO_problem} does not involve any form of randomness in the input received by the policy, and only allows the adversary to select a single distribution.
 As discussed in \Cref{prop:heterogeneity_helps}, the asymptotic regime is a key driver of this result since the reduction to a single distribution does not hold for finite samples.
+We also remark that considering sample-size-agnostic policies is without loss of optimality (see \Cref{prop:lb_agnostic}).

-\begin{remark}[Relation to \cite{mohri2012new}] {\rm We note that \citep[eq.
-(7)]{mohri2012new} presents a finite-time bound on the regret of SAA in a similar setting to ours.
-Therefore by taking the limit in their bound, one may derive an asymptotic performance guarantee for SAA.
-In our notation, their result imply that,

-\Cref{thm:reduction_stat} differs from \eqref{eq:bound_mohri}.
-First, if one applies \Cref{thm:reduction_stat} to SAA, then one can show that the upper bound we derived in \Cref{thm:reduction_stat} is at least as tight as the bound in \eqref{eq:bound_mohri}; cf. \eqref{eq:SAA_DRO_to_uniform} in \Cref{sec:SAA-analysis}.
-Second, and more importantly, our reduction applies to \textit{any} policy in the wide range of sample-size-agnostic policies.
-In particular, this will be critical to characterize the minimax optimal asymptotic regret when SAA fails and is not (rate) optimal (see \Cref{sec:pricing,sec:ski}). } \end{remark}
+We note that \citep[eq.
+(7)]{mohri2012new} derives a finite-sample bound on the regret of SAA in a similar setting to ours which can be used to derive an asymptotic bound for SAA.
+We discuss in more details the relation between our result, when applied to SAA, and theirs in \Cref{sec:SAA-analysis}.
+Quite importantly, their result is only applicable to SAA while our reduction applies to \textit{any} policy in the wide range of sample-size-agnostic policies.
+In particular, this will be critical to derive policies which achieve minimax optimal asymptotic regret rates when SAA fails and is not (rate) optimal (see \Cref{sec:beyond_SAA}).

 We prove \Cref{thm:reduction_stat} through a sample path analysis.
 We show that almost surely (over all possible historical samples observed), the asymptotic worst-case regret of a sample-size-agnostic policy can be bounded by the right-hand-side of \eqref{eqn:reduction}.
-In particular, we use the ETC property of the distance to show that asymptotically, the empirical cdf observed by the policy belongs to the heterogeneity ball of radius $\rad$.
+In particular, we use the ETC property of the distance to show that asymptotically, the empirical cdf observed by the policy belongs to the heterogeneity ball of radius $\epsilon$.
+The proof also relies on the formalism we develop to define data-driven policies as discusses in \Cref{sec:apx_formal_policy}.

-In \Cref{sec:SAA-analysis,sec:beyondLip}, we leverage \Cref{thm:reduction_stat} to analyze the performance of SAA or alternative policies for various problem classes and notions of distances.